Poop-fish/BasicPainterApp/README.md

 - **Clear Canvas**: Clear the drawing area for a fresh start.

+## New Fearures Added

+- Settings for the sppiing Buttons ( Stop button and setting to adjust the speed)
+-
+-

 ## Installation

  you'll need Python and the required dependencies installed on your machine.